Why Gear/Axle Lubes and Kerosene?

 - Excess lube will get thrown-off.

-- An un-lubricated and neglected chain is an accident waiting to happen.
+- An un-lubricated and dirty chain is inefficient and reduces power delivery.

-- Heat build-up from friction and heat-retaining ("blanket effect") layers of road-grit on the chain surfaces, accelerate wear and/or potential failure.
+- Heat build-up from friction and a heat-retaining layer of road-grit on the chain surfaces, accelerates wear and increases the potentials for pre-mature component failure.

 - Chain manufacturers recommend Kerosene as the best cleaning solvent.

-- Chainlink seals can be damaged by certain types of solvents.
+- Rubber seals can be damaged by certain types of solvents.

 A modern roller-chain is a complex machine and requires routine cleaning and lubrication in order to function optimally...
 If a chain is routinely and properly lubricated and cleaned, lifespan and efficiency (power delivery and mileage) is optimized.
 (For more detailed information about motorcycle chains and chain design etc, go to the Chain Links page here)

 Modern lubricants perform a couple of functions...
 Reduction of Friction, Dissipation of Heat, Adhesion (stickiness/tackiness) and Cushioning.
 These attributes are all found in Gear and Axle oils....

 We prefer and recommend 85W-140 Axle Oil GL-5.
 All of the above attributes, are optimized in these types of lubricants and will provide many, many comprehensive lube sessions when used with Velocity.
 It doesn't take a lot of lube to get these benefits when using these types of oils...
 A thin layer of a quality high viscosity gear-oil sticks-to to the surfaces of the chain extremely well and flows into the gaps reaching the rubber seals and cushioning impact.
 So adhesion and viscosity are very important attributes, along with any special wear and cushioning additives that may be in the oil mixture/blend...
 Any type of lube applied in excess or does not adhere well, will get thrown from the chain and sprockets, this includes waxes..